On3Maker03/IOTech-Smarthome-Webapp/README.md

 ---------------------------------------------------------------------------------------------------------------------------------
 Features

-MyWebApp provides the following features:
+the App provides the following features:

 Dashboard: A visually appealing dashboard that displays real-time data using interactive charts.